The Three Musketeers Revenge Quotes

 "Look you, my friends!" cried D’Artagnan, "a horrible suspicion crosses my mind!
 Can this be another vengeance of that woman?"
 (42.49)

 You really don’t want to get on Milady’s bad side.
-Her power and her cunning is very great.
+Her power and her cunning are very great.

 The four friends, during the period of these two absences, had, as may well be supposed, the eye on the watch, the nose to the wind, and the ear on the hark.
 Their days were passed in endeavoring to catch all that was said, in observing the proceeding of the cardinal, and in looking out for all the couriers who arrived.
 More than once an involuntary trembling seized them when called upon for some unexpected service.
 They had, besides, to look constantly to their own proper safety; Milday was a phantom which, when it had once appeared to people, did not allow them to sleep very quietly.
 (48.117)